razerofficial/Unity_ChromaSDK_Unicode/README.md

 <a name="TrimEndFramesName"></a>
 **TrimEndFramesName**

 Trim the end of the animation.
-The length of the animation will be the lastFrameId

-* 1. Reference the animation by name.
+The length of the animation will be the lastFrameId plus one.
+Reference the animation by name.

 ```charp
 ChromaAnimationAPI.TrimEndFramesName(string path, int lastFrameId);